All Products

 STORED BY 'com.aliyun.odps.jdbc.JdbcStorageHandler'

-location 'jdbc:mysql://rm-2ze01y92y1tzp****.mysql.rds.aliyuncs.com:3306/rds_mc_test?useSSL=false&user=****&password=****&table=rds_mc_external'
+LOCATION 'jdbc:mysql://rm-2ze01y92y1tzp****.mysql.rds.aliyuncs.com:3306/rds_mc_test?useSSL=false&user=****&password=****&table=rds_mc_external'

-'mcfed.mapreduce.jdbc.input.query'='select * from rds_mc_test.rds_mc_external',
+'mcfed.mapreduce.jdbc.input.query' = 'select * from rds_mc_test.rds_mc_external',

-INSERT INTO TABLE mc_vpc_rds_external_mapping VALUES(4,"Lisa");
+INSERT INTO TABLE mc_vpc_rds_external_mapping VALUES (4, 'Lisa');

-3. Query the data insertion result.
+3. Query the result:

 SELECT * FROM mc_vpc_rds_external_mapping;